-Spend a couple of hours exploring the Charleston City Market, pick up a regional souvenir and soak up the local culture.
+Spend a couple of hours exploring the Charleston City Market, pick up a regional souvenir, and soak up the local culture.
 Spanning four blocks, the historic market was established in the 1790s and is one of the oldest public markets in the country.
-The most popular arts and crafts available at this market includes sweetgrass baskets, a true Charleston treasure.
+The most popular arts and crafts available at this market include sweetgrass baskets, a true Charleston treasure.

 An interactive map of how to spend one day in Charleston SC